 Compliance With Federal Regulations

 The AOBR complies with all applicable federal and state regulations, including:

 Americans with Disabilities Act (ADA): The AOBR complies with requirements prohibiting discrimination and ensuring equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation, as well as regulations for Title II and Title III (and all subsequent regulations) as printed in the federal register.
-Eligible candidates may submit an application for accommodation of a disability by using the AOBR ADA Application form.
-Learn more.
+Eligible candidates may submit a request for accommodations of disability when applying for an examination.

 Health Insurance Portability and Accountability Act (HIPAA): In compliance with the HIPAA Act of 1996 and any subsequent modifications, the BOARD ensures that individuals’ health information is properly protected, while allowing the flow of health information to provide and promote high quality health care.
 All medical records submitted for review by candidates for AOBR certification will be de-identified by the candidate prior to submission, such that the remaining information cannot be used to identify an individual patient.